ksudana/market-rank/README.md

-# market-rank
+# MarketAnalysisDataScraper
-Web application that scrapes analysis data from Yahoo finance and filters &amp; orders stocks based on a set of specified metrics
+Web application that supports querying and visualization of market analysis data scraped from Yahoo Finance.